 Dave’s fourth studio album ‘Evolution Machine‘ was released in 2013 and the ten tracks showcase Dave’s exceptional guitar skills.
 He has also for the first time taken on lead vocals, alongside production and all the other instruments.

-The new material remains guitar driven, featuring a hybrid of influences incorporating other genres such as: funk, eastern and classic rock.
+The material remains guitar driven, featuring a hybrid of influences incorporating other genres such as: funk, eastern and classic rock.